 5. Learn a few relaxation techniques

-Harvard Medical School explains 6 relaxation techniques that can easily be done at work or right before a presentation.
+Harvard Medical School explains 6 relaxation techniques that can easily be done at work or right before a presentation to decrease the fear of public speaking.
 Each takes just a few minutes and can help you to manage the uncomfortable physical sensations caused by anxiety and fear around speaking in public.
 There are also several relaxation apps you can download that will help guide you through some exercises right before your event.
 Also, try deep breathing relaxation techniques immediately before you take the stage.
 While there are multiple variations of breathing exercises you can do, most typically go something like this: